-Northern Ireland Fast Facts
+Northern Ireland Fast Facts | CNN

 1973 - A power-sharing arrangement called the Sunningdale Agreement is approved but a general strike in opposition to the agreement causes the deal to fall apart.

 August 27, 1979 - Eighteen British soldiers are killed in two bombings.
-The same day, Lord Louis Mountbatten, a British admiral, statesman, and the Queen's cousin, dies after an IRA bomb explodes on his fishing boat.
+The same day, Lord Louis Mountbatten, a British admiral, and Queen Elizabeth II’s cousin, dies after an IRA bomb explodes on his fishing boat.

 May 1981 - Activist and hunger striker Bobby Sands dies of starvation in prison.
 His death sparks riots across Northern Ireland.

-November 15, 1985 - Prime Minister Margaret Thatcher and Garret FitzGerald, the Irish Prime Minister, sign the Anglo-Irish Agreement, calling for collaboration between the British and Irish governments on matters related to politics, security and legal affairs in Northern Ireland.
+November 15, 1985 - Prime Minister Margaret Thatcher and Garret FitzGerald, the Irish prime minister, sign the Anglo-Irish Agreement, calling for collaboration between the British and Irish governments on matters related to politics, security and legal affairs in Northern Ireland.
 The agreement also calls for the promotion of cross-border cooperation.

-1988 - The Irish peace process continues with a series of groundbreaking talks between SDLP leader John Hume and Gerry Adams, President of Sinn Fein.
+1988 - The Irish peace process continues with a series of groundbreaking talks between SDLP leader John Hume and Gerry Adams, president of Sinn Féin.

 August 1994 - The IRA announces a ceasefire.